U.S. Navy Interdicts Stateless Vessel Previously Caught Smuggling Weapons

 |Downloads:

-This work, U.S. Navy Interdicts Stateless Vessel Previously Caught Smuggling Weapons [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Interdicts Stateless Vessel Previously Caught Smuggling Weapons, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT